- Practice Management

-To qualify to work in the emergency department, a physician assistant must have:
+To qualify to work in the emergency department, a physician assistant (PA) must have:

-Emergency medicine physician assistants may provide emergency care for patients in various settings such as:
+Emergency medicine physician assistants (EMPAs) may provide emergency care for patients in various settings such as:

-PAs practice medicine with the supervision of licensed physician and, although by law PAs are dependent practitioners, they typically exercise considerable autonomy in clinical decision-making.
-Supervision may be provided by varied methods such as physical presence or reasonable access by telephone or electronic media.
-Each state will have its own supervisory requirements and it is mandatory that the physician/EMPA team follows state law where they are practicing.
+PAs practice medicine with the supervision of licensed physicians and, though by law PAs are dependent practitioners, they typically exercise considerable autonomy in clinical decision-making and patient care.
+Supervision may be provided by varied methods such as onsite, by telephone, and telehealth.
+Each state has its own supervisory requirements and it is mandatory that the physician/EMPA team follows state law where they are practicing.

 There are four parameters that determine the scope of practice for an emergency medicine physician assistant:

-PAs are utilized in all areas of the ED and in all settings from being the solo provider in a rural ED to providing patient care at a Level I Trauma Center.
-When staffing the ED, a PA typically sees the same patient acuity mix as the physician(s) with whom they work in the physician/PA team.
+PAs are utilized in all areas of the ED and in all settings from being the solo provider in a rural ED, working in community hospital EDs, to providing patient care at a Level I Trauma Center.
+When staffing the ED, the PA commonly sees the same patient acuity mix as the physician(s) with whom they work in the physician/PA team.

-In emergency medicine, the ED medical director, other supervising physicians and the EMPA typically reaches decisions about delegation jointly.
-Because medical practice and physician/PA practice are dynamic, specific lists of approved tasks that can be applied to all facilities and to all physician PA teams are not practical.
-There are not any "typical" restrictions on what a PA does in the ED.
+In emergency medicine, the ED medical director, primary and secondary supervising physicians, and the EMPAs together reach decisions about delegation.
+Because medical practice and physician/PA practice are dynamic, specific lists of approved tasks applied to all facilities and to all physician/PA teams are not practical.
+There are not any "typical" restrictions regarding PA practice in the ED.
 The physician/PA team and the hospital should be aware of any restrictions on the PA's scope found within state law or hospital policy.

-There are three factors that can determine whether a PAs chart requires as co-signature:
+There are three factors that can determine whether a PA's chart requires a co-signature:

-The Medicare program does not require a PAs chart to have a co-signature.
-However, Medicare will defer to state law and require chart co-signature if that is a requirement of state law.
+The Centers for Medicare and Medicaid (CMS) program does not require PA documentation to have a co-signature.
+However, CMS will defer to state law and require chart co-signature if that is a requirement of state law.

 Some issues that are unique to PA utilization in the ED include:

 Each payer determines credentialing and enrollment policies for PAs.
 In fact, the same national payer may have different rules regarding PA credentialing and enrollment in different states.
-And, some private payers or Medicaid departments may enroll PAs while others will not.
+Some private payers or Medicaid departments may enroll PAs while others will not.

 The term "incident to" is occasionally used to describe coverage of services performed by a PA, when those services are billed under the name of the supervising physician.
 That is not correct.
 "Incident to" is a Medicare term used to describe services billed in the office or clinic setting.
 The "incident to" billing concept is not utilized in the hospital (inpatient or outpatient).

-Providing rotations for PA students in an ED is an excellent way to recruit new graduates – the physicians have a chance to work with the PA student before making a hiring decision.
+Providing rotations for PA students in an ED is an excellent way to recruit new graduates – the staff physicians and PAs have a chance to work with the PA student before making a hiring decision.

-When looking for ED candidates, employers might wish to consider individuals with previous ED experience, either as a PA or in a previous career as a technician, paramedic, or nurse, for example.
+When looking for ED candidates, employers might wish to consider individuals with previous ED experience, either as a PA or in a previous career as an emergency medicine technician, paramedic, or nurse, for example.
 Very often, PAs who are drawn to emergency medicine have worked in emergency medicine in some capacity before they became PAs.